jruels/docker-fun/labs/05-networking/05_networking_lab1.md

 The .pem file will be provided by the instructor for this lab.
 This command will connect the console to the Docker machine.

-_If using Windows: Open Putty and connect to the session you saved earlier._
+/If using Windows: Open Putty and connect to the session you saved earlier./
 3.
 Run the following command to create a container using the the none network, this container will automatically delete itself after it outputs the Ethernet configurations.